syncfusion-content/asp.netwebforms-docs/aspnet/Rotator/Integration.md

 Two-way binding supports both the processes.
 It applies the observable values to the Rotator properties as well as the changes made in the Rotator control that are also reflected back and triggered within the observable collections.

-For more information on the Knockout binding, you can refer to the online documentation in the following link location: <http://help.syncfusion.com/js/knockoutjs>
+For more information on the KnockoutJS binding, you can refer to the online documentation in the following link location: <http://help.syncfusion.com/js/knockoutjs>

-N> Add the following script files along with the given code to access Knockout binding.
-They have JS library for Knockout binding.
+N> Add the following script files along with the given code to access KnockoutJS binding.
+They have JS library for KnockoutJS binding.

 * knockout-min.js
 * ej.widget.ko-latest.min.js